yudhasubki/rollingthunder/README.md

 ## 🚧 What is Rolling Thunder?

 **Rolling Thunder** will be a sleek and efficient desktop app to help developers and DBAs manage their databases with ease.
 Built for performance, simplicity, and cross-platform compatibility.

+## 📦 Tech Stack (tentative)
+- Wails
+- Svelte
+- Go